 - Tax treatment of withdrawals

 In terms of who can contribute to a Roth IRA, this is based on your tax filing status and income.
-For 2021, single filers with a modified adjusted gross income of under $140,000 can make a full Roth IRA contribution.
-Married couples filing jointly with a MAGI of less than $208,000 can do so.
+For 2022, single filers with a modified adjusted gross income of under $144,000 can make a full Roth IRA contribution.
+Married couples filing jointly with a MAGI of less than $214,000 can do so.
+For 2023, those limits increase to $153,00 and $228,000, respectively.
 Contributions are eventually phased out for people earning above these thresholds.